govolution/avet/README.md

 See previous example.

 build_win32_meterpreter_rev_https_killswitch_shikata.sh
-AV evasion with the killswitch technique,
+AV evasion with the killswitch technique.

+build_win32_meterpreter_rev_https_shikata_downloadexecshellcode.sh
+This one downloads a shellcode from a webserver into memory and executes the shellcode.

 build_win32_meterpreter_rev_https_shikata_fopen.sh
 Sandbox evasion with fopen and additional encoding